There are now 3 possible online modes for units:

 - Level 1 elective

-- Indicative assessments in this unit are as follows: (1) in-class tests; (2) oral assessment; and (3) examination.
+Indicative assessments in this unit are as follows: (1) written assessments; (2) oral assessment; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)